Restore your teeth with a permanent crown

 Crown Treatment Should Never be Delayed

 Putting off treatment for a dental crown can allow weak tooth enamel to break apart, exposing the nerve or even fracturing the tooth beyond repair.
 If you suspect that your tooth has broken, or you have had a filling fall out, please call our office at your earliest convenience.
 The quicker you seek out treatment, the more likely you are to be able to preserve your tooth.
-Call Smile by Design today, and let us help you repair your teeth so that you can get back to enjoying a healthy smile!
+Call Smile by Design in North Sydney or Bondi Junction today, and let us help you repair your teeth so that you can get back to enjoying a healthy smile!

 Your treatment is performed over 2 visits.
 At your first visit your tooth will be prepared, which takes approximately 1 hour.
 Your next visit 2 weeks later, at which you try the crown and have it permanently cemented into place, takes only about 15 minutes.